 Experience is a consumers bottom line.
 Did the housekeeping staff forget to make up the room?
 Not good, but if the situation is handled with care, humility, and generosity the guest will remember being treated well, rather than dwell on their unmade room.
 The ultimate success of a hotel lies not in its fabulous location, recent remodel, or even it’s level of luxury.
 The success of a hotel lies in the hands of its reigning team.
-The team running the hotel can make or break its success, which is why it’s crucial to recruit and attract the most talented individuals.
+The team running the hotel can make or break its success, which is why it’s crucial to attract the most talented individuals during hospitality recruiting.

 Consider recruitment just as important as an investment as marketing, rebranding, and remodeling.
 In fact, all three of those actions will be rendered useless if you don’t have an all star team on the front lines of your hotel.
 Not only will your improved recruitment efforts yield you a sizeable ROI, but those same efforts are likely to increase ROI in all arenas.
 Just as an injury to one part of the body can have drastic negative effects on other areas, a less-than-good team member will have the same affect on your hotel – this idea works in reverse as well.